 Best tomato planter – Levington Tomorite Giant Planter

 This great giant tomato planter is a fabulous way to start growing tomatoes.
+When it comes to single use grow bags this really is the BEST grow bag for tomatoes.

 - Size: 99 centimetre by 39 centimetre by 10 centimetre